Polybahn

-The Polybahn is one of two funiculars within the city of Zürich, the other being the Rigiblick funicular in the city's northern suburbs.
+The Polybahn is one of two funiculars within the city of Zurich, the other being the Rigiblick funicular in the city's northern suburbs.
 Additionally, the city's Dolderbahn rack railway was originally a funicular, until its conversion to rack working in the 1970s.

 History

 In 1886 a concession for the railway was issued, and the line was opened by the Zürichbergbahn company in 1889.
 The funicular was initially water-driven (filling water in a ballast tank under the carriage at the top station, emptying at the bottom); the railway was converted to electric drive in 1897.

 In 1950 the Zürichbergbahn company began losing money, and eventually (in the 1970s) decided not to renew the concession.
 In 1972 a foundation was created to help preserve the Polybahn.
 In 1976 the Union Bank of Switzerland, then known in German as the Schweizerische Bankgesellschaft or SBG, rescued the Polybahn, branding it as the SBG Polybahn.
 The line and cars were refurbished for a planned 20 more years service.

 In 1996 the railway was completely rebuilt.
 The haulage mechanism was replaced, and fully automated, whilst the old three-rail tracks were replaced with the current two-rail tracks.
 On 21 October 1996 the railway reopened and is now advertised under the name UBS Polybahn, reflecting the rebranding (in 1998) of the owning banking group as UBS AG.
 In 1998 the line set a new record, carrying more than 2 million passengers.

 On 30 May 2021 the Polybahn was closed for refurbishment, with the cars being removed by crane.
 The Polybahn reopened on 17 September 2021.